How to Create & Implement an Emergency Response Plan

 ProTrainings How to Create & Implement an Emergency Response Plan

 When disaster strikes, every second matters.
 If staff members are unsure of how to handle an emergency — be it a medical crisis, a natural disaster, a workplace accident, or something else — a bad situation can quickly become worse.
-That’s where an emergency response plan comes into play.
+That’s when an emergency response plan (ERP) comes into play.

 When you have a plan for how to handle emergencies in the workplace, you can avoid mass panic and confusion, keep your staff and others in the building safe from further harm, and get help from rescue workers more easily and quickly.